DragonTechRoyale/CTF-Solutions/README.md

 # CTF-Writeups
-Writeups of CTF challenges I've successfully pwned
+Writeups and exploits of CTF challenges I've successfully pwned